INN/docs/staffing/job-descriptions/INN-full-stack-developer-wordpress-2016.md

 # Senior Full Stack Developer (WordPress focus)

-The Institute for Nonprofit News (INN), a network of 120+ nonprofit news organizations, has an immediate opening for a **Senior Full Stack Developer** on our product and technology team.
+The [Institute for Nonprofit News](https://inn.org) (INN), a network of 120+ nonprofit news organizations (learn more about them in [our member directory](https://inn.org/members)), has an immediate opening for a **Senior Full Stack Developer** on our product and technology team.

+The INN network represents the broadest field of independent investigative and public service newsrooms in the U.S. The nonprofit model is growing and we believe it is particularly well-suited to supporting innovative business and editorial models for public service journalism.

-As a team, INN works to advance new business and editorial models for public service journalism.
-The tech team supports many startups and small nonprofits with limited technology resources.
+Our product and technology team supports many startups and small nonprofits with limited technology resources.
 We also serve a central role foster collaboration among more well-established newsrooms.
 The team focuses primary on problems that we are uniquely suited to tackle at a network level, such as:

 -  Hosting and supporting 50+ member websites using a WordPress platform/framework we design, build and maintain [http://largoproject.org](http://largoproject.org)
 -  Building open source tools to support members' editorial work